 “If you could be an Instagram filter, which one would you be?”
-The original Semi-Repeller asked me, but not before first eloquently expressing her interest in Lo-Fi, “It’s bright but also dark, like my insides.”
+The original Semi-Repeller asked me this some time last week, but not before first eloquently expressing her interest in Lo-Fi, “It’s bright but also dark, like my insides.”

-I could have answered straight away (X-Pro, durrr), but I didn’t.
+I could have answered right away (X-Pro, durrr), but I didn’t.
 I had to think about what was being asked me of me.
-I mean really, being asked of me.
+I mean really being asked of me.
 If I could so accurately identify why I loved X-Pro in an analytical nod to my own personal tendencies, what would that mean?
-Have we really arrived at a place that allows us to express things about ourselves more wholly by way of an Instagram filter?
+Have we really arrived at a destination that allows us to express things about ourselves more wholly by way of an Instagram filter?
 That’s nuts.

-I remembered an uncomfortably accurate article that Hair Pin had published over a year ago assessing what the popular ’90s American Girl Dolls said about their owners and that when it clicked: free therapy.
+In my swamp of muddled thoughts, I remembered an uncomfortably accurate article that Hair Pin published over a year ago assessing what the popular ’90s American Girl Dolls said about their owners and that is when it clicked: the character traits outlined and established practically serve as free therapy.

 Amaro, Hudson, Walden: You, like God (and Henry David Thoreau), enjoy bringing the light–be it into a room, an idea, a conversation, an empty bulb.
 Your inclinations tend to leave you photographing in the dark, ambitiously awaiting the moments your self procured enlightenment will garner tangible results.

 Rise, Sierra: Your tint sways more toward brown and yet you don’t accomplish a poignant vintage feel–not the way Earlybird, Brennan or Sutro may, at least.
 You’re neither here nor there, this nor that.
 Cryptic, blase and without much heartfelt intent.
 You are to every reporter trying to write a story on you, a bona-fide nightmare.